danchoi/kindlefodder/README.md

 Create a recipe file in the `recipes/` directory.

-Follow the `recipes/heroku.rb` recipe as a model.
+Follow the existing recipes as models.
+The `recipes/heroku.rb` recipe was the first and is also the most extensively commented.
 The requirements of a recipe should be fairly simple and straightforward.
+But writing the code to clean up and extract Kindle-friendly content may be more or less challenging, depending on the source.

 Once you finish your recipe, generate the ebook with this command: